UnLow1/Python/README.md

-# Python1
+# Python

-Projects in python
+Here are few projects in Python for studies.